-When camphor is heated, did it transform into liquid or directly change into gaseous form?
+When camphor is heated, is it transforms into liquid or directly change into gaseous form?
 Similarly, on cooling, the gaseous form of camphor changes directly into a solid without going to the liquid state.
 Guess.
 Is same change found on heating salt?

-The process in which a substance changes directly from solid to gaseous form and vice-versa is called sublimation.
+The process in which a substance changes directly from solid to gaseous form and viceversa is called sublimation.